Atlantic torpedo: Biology and ecology

 Like other members of its family, the Atlantic torpedo is capable of generating a powerful electric shock from a pair of kidney-shaped electric organs in its disc, for both attack and defense.
 These organs comprise one-sixth of the ray's total weight and contain around half a million jelly-filled "electric plates" arranged in an average of 1,025–1,083 vertical hexagonal columns (visible beneath the skin).
-These columns essentially act as batteries connected in parallel, enabling a large Atlantic torpedo to produce up to a kilowatt of electricity at 170–220 volts, provided that it is well-fed and rested.
+These columns essentially act as batteries connected in series, enabling a large Atlantic torpedo to produce up to a kilowatt of electricity at 170–220 volts, provided that it is well-fed and rested.
 The discharges from the electric organ occur in a series, or train, of closely spaced pulses each lasting around 0.03 seconds.
 Trains contain on average 12 pulses, but trains of over 100 pulses have been recorded.
 The ray regularly emits pulses even without an obvious external stimulus.

 Solitary in nature, the Atlantic torpedo is often seen resting on or half-buried in the substrate during the day, becoming more active at night.
 Large and well-defended from attack, it seldom falls prey to other animals.
 Known parasites of the Atlantic torpedo include the tapeworms Calyptrobothrium occidentale and C. minus, Grillotia microthrix, Monorygma sp., and Phyllobothrium gracile, the monogeneans Amphibdella flabolineata and Amphibdelloides maccallumi, and the copepod Eudactylina rachelae.
 Some accounts suggest that this ray may be able to survive out of water for up to a day.